Trump raises $495 million since mid-October, including a massive haul fueled by misleading appeals about election fraud

 “We cannot afford a Joe Biden presidency.
 We must FIGHT for the future the American People TRULY support: FOUR MORE YEARS OF PRESIDENT TRUMP,” one email read.
 “Will you allow the CORRUPT Democrats to try to STEAL this Election and impart their RADICAL agenda on our Country?
 Or will you step UP and DEFEND your Country?”

-The surge of contributions has come largely from small-dollar donors, campaign officials have said, tapping into the president’s base of loyal and fervent financial supporters, who tend to contribute the most when they feel the president is under siege or facing unfair political attacks.
+The surge of contributions has come largely from small-dollar donors, campaign officials have said, tapping into the president’s base of loyal and fervent financial supporters who tend to contribute the most when they feel the president is under siege or facing unfair political attacks.

 The campaign has sent 498 post-election fundraising pitches to donors, setting a monthly record for Trump fundraising appeals, according to @TrumpEmail, a Twitter account that has tracked the president’s fundraising requests since January 2018.

-The contributions, from thousands of donors across the country, are deposited into several accounts, including Save America — a so-called leadership PAC, which is loosely regulated and could be used to personally benefit the president after he leaves the White House.
+The contributions, from thousands of donors across the country, are deposited into several accounts, including Save America, which is loosely regulated and could be used to personally benefit the president after he leaves the White House.

 According to the fine print in the latest fundraising appeals, 75 percent of each contribution to the Trump Make America Great Again Committee would first go toward the Save America leadership PAC and the rest would be shared by the campaign and Republican Party committees.
-This effectively means that the vast majority of low-dollar donations under the agreement would go toward financing the president’s new leadership PAC, instead of buttressing efforts to support the party or to finance voting lawsuits.
+This effectively means that the vast majority of low-dollar donations under the agreement would go toward financing the president’s new leadership PAC instead of buttressing efforts to support the party or to finance voting lawsuits.

 Leadership PAC funds cannot be used for campaign purposes, including campaign-related litigation.
 But beyond that, there are few other restrictions on how the leadership PAC money can be spent.

 On Nov.
-18, the Trump Make America Great Again Committee struck a formal agreement with Save America, the Trump campaign and the RNC to raise money together through the joint fundraising committee and share the funds, according to federal records.
+18, the Trump Make America Great Again Committee struck a formal agreement with Save America, the Trump campaign and the Republican National Committee to raise money together through the joint fundraising committee and share the funds, according to federal records.
 By Nov.
 19, the contribution share to Save America PAC had changed to 75 percent from the 60 percent it had been for more than a week, according to a review of the fundraising appeals.

 Josh Dawsey contributed to this report.